meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/active-record-associations-review.md

 Because there is no "owner" model in this relationship, there's also no right place to put the foreign key column.
 Enter the join table.

-ActiveRecord has a migration method for creating join tables:
+Active Record has a migration method for creating join tables:

 ```ruby
 create_join_table :posts, :tags